-- Introduce a new system to ensure faster and more effective access to support for victims of crime with the creation of a Victims Advice Helpline.
-This will deliver a more seamless integration between the police and third sector partners. - Launch a national pilot project with partners in Worcestershire to prevent domestic violence by educating offenders (the Drive Project) - Expand Smartwater initiatives throughout West Mercia to prevent revictimisation and reassure communities.
+- Continue to improve the Victims Advice Helpline, the new system to ensure faster and more effective access to support for victims of crime.
+This has already delivered a more seamless integration between the police and third sector partners. - Implement a national pilot project with partners in Worcestershire to prevent domestic violence by educating offenders in April 2020 (the Drive Project) - Expand Smartwater initiatives throughout West Mercia to prevent revictimisation and reassure communities. - Undertake a review and redesign of Domestic Abuse and Sexual Violence Services